nuuuwan/news_lk3_data/README.md

 *2024-03-02 17:01:00* · [`adaderanasinhalalk`](http://sinhala.adaderana.lk/news/194050) · `si`

-*Saman Ratnayake, Additional Secretary to the Ministry of Health, was arrested and interrogated for over 9 hours by the CID for the humian emoneglobulubulin incident.
-He was remanded to the Magazine Prison and is expected to be moved to Mahara Prison.*
+Saman Ratnayake, Additional Secretary to the Ministry of Health, was arrested and interrogated for over 9 hours by the CID for the humian emoneglobulubulin incident.
+He was remanded to the Magazine Prison and is expected to be moved to Mahara Prison.

+🟩

 Additional Secretary to the Ministry of Health in remand custody today (02) was brought to the Magazine Prison this afternoon.